Renewable energy in Tuvalu: Solar energy

 In 2007, Tuvalu was getting 2% of its energy from solar, through 400 small systems managed by the Tuvalu Solar Electric Co-operative Society.
 These were installed beginning in 1984 and, in the late 1990s, 34% of families in the outer islands had a PV system (which generally powered 1-3 lights and perhaps a few hours a day of radio use).
 Each of the eight islands had a medical center with a PV-powered vaccine refrigerator and each island's solar technician had a larger PV system which ran a household refrigerator.
 Followup on the installations showed no deterioration of the PV panels but switches and light fixtures had suffered damage or failed from the salt air.

-The implementation of the Tuvalu Solar Power Project in 2008–9, involved the installation of a 40 kW grid-connected solar system that is intended to provide about 5% of Funafuti's peak demand, and 3% of TEC's annual household consumption.
+The implementation of the Tuvalu Solar Power Project in 2008–9 involved the installation of a 40 kW grid-connected solar system that is intended to provide about 5% of Funafuti's peak demand, and 3% of TEC's annual household consumption.
 The first large scale system in Tuvalu was a 40 kW solar panel installation on the roof of Tuvalu Sports Ground.
 This grid-connected 40 kW solar system was established in 2008 by the E8 and Japan Government through Kansai Electric Company (Japan) and contributes 1% of electricity production on Funafuti.
 Future plans include expanding this plant to 60 kW.

 A 46 kW solar installation with battery storage at the Motufoua Secondary School on Vaitupu island was brought online on 27 November 2009.
 At the date of installation it was described as the largest diesel-solar photovoltaic (PV) hybrid electricity system in the South Pacific.
 Prior to the installment of the system the residential school relied upon a diesel powered generator, which needed to be turned off during the night.
-The hybrid system systems saves thousands of dollars in diesel costs and provides the school with a 24-hour supply of energy, with up to 200 kWh per day.
+The hybrid system saves thousands of dollars in diesel costs and provides the school with a 24-hour supply of energy, with up to 200 kWh per day.